-A. Once the infant is able to meet ESC criteria for at least 48 hrs, the provider may start weaning scheduled dose by 10% of maximum dose every 24 hrs.

-- B. Every 3 hr dosing is recommended to accommodate administration with enteral feeding schedule - C. The provider may consider increasing the frequency of weans to two times per day if the infant is doing well - D. Dose should continue to be weaned until minimum dose of 0.02 mg/kg/dose or unmeasurable - E. Generally, the dose and not the interval should be weaned.
-If the infant is unable to successfully wean off of the medication, may consider spacing interval at lowest dose until infant tolerates weaning off. - F. If infant requires adjunctive therapy with phenobarbital, discontinue phenobarbital on second to last step of morphine wean to assess for tolerance of discontinuation.
+- A. Once the infant is able to meet ESC criteria for at least 48 hrs may start weaning scheduled dose by 10% of maximum dose every 24 hrs as tolerated. - B. Consider increasing the frequency of weans to two times per day if the infant is doing well. - C. Dose should continue to be weaned until minimum dose of 0.02 mg/kg/dose or unmeasurable. - D. Generally, the dose and not the interval should be weaned.
+If the infant is unable to successfully wean off of the medication, may consider spacing interval at lowest dose until infant tolerates weaning off. - E. If adjunctive therapy required with phenobarbital, discontinue phenobarbital on second to last step of morphine wean to assess for tolerance of discontinuation.
 Given the long half-life of phenobarbital, this will wear off gradually over 4 days.